 The Board is linked in with the work of Lancashire’s neighbouring authorities, Blackpool and Blackburn with Darwen.
 The Board is currently chaired by two co-chairs: a commissioning manager (Ellen Smith) who has responsibility for autism within Lancashire County Council and an independent autistic advocate Kizzy Felstead.

 The Board meets in Preston on a bi-monthly basis.
 If you would like to get in touch with the Board with any queries, then we look forward to hearing from you.
-You can email us on: email@example.com
+We are here in an Informative/Sign posting capacity.
+We do not have provision to answer personal dilemmas or provide funding nor is this a forum for marketing.
+You can email us on: email@example.com and we will endeavour to get back to you within 14 days.
+Disclaimer: We are currently experiencing difficulties with our email provider.